 Procedure: - This test is performed in a standing position.
 Keep one hand behind the head and back over the shoulder and reach as far as the possible down middle of the back.
 Palms should touch to body and the fingers should be downwards.
-Then carry other arms behind back palm facing outward and fingers upward and reach up as far as possible trying to touch or overlap the middle fingers of both hands.
+Then carry the other arm behind the back palm facing outward and fingers upward and reach up as far as possible trying to touch or overlap the middle fingers of both hands.
 Fingers should be aligned.
 Measure the distance between the tips of the fingers.
 If the fingertips touch then the score is zero.
-If they do not touch the fingers measure the distance between the fingertips (negative score).
-If they overlap the fingertips measure the distance by (positive score).
-Practise two times and then test.
+If they do not touch the fingers measure the distance between the fingertips measure the distance by (positive score).
+Practice two times and then test.

-Eight Foot up and Go Test: Rikli & Jones Senior Citizen
+• Eight Foot up and Go Test: Rikli & Jones Senior Citizen

-Test: This test is a co-ordination and agility test for senior citizens.
+Test: This test is a coordination and agility test for senior citizens.

-Purpose: To assess speed, agility and balance while moving.
-These are important in performing various jobs which require quick manoeuvring, such as getting off a bus in time and to answer the phone etc.
+Purpose: To assess speed, agility, and balance while moving.
+These are important in performing various jobs which require quick maneuvering, such as getting off a bus in time to answer the phone, etc.

-Equipment's Required: A chair with a straight back (about 44 cm high) a stopwatch, cone marker, measuring tape and an area without any hindrances.
+Equipment Required: A chair with a straight back (about 44 cm high) a stopwatch, cone marker, measuring tape, and an area without any hindrances.

 Procedure: Keep a chair next to the wall and the marked, 8 feet in front of the chair.
 The participant starts completely seated, hands resting on the knees and feet flat on the ground.
-On the command 'Go'' stopwatch is started and the participant stands and walks (no running at all) as quickly as possible to and around the cone and returns to the chair to sit down.
+On the command 'Go'' the stopwatch is started and the participant stands and walks (no running at all) as quickly as possible to and around the cone and returns to the chair to sit down.
 Time is noted as she/he sits down on the chair.
 Two trials are given to the participant.

-• 6 Minutes' Walk Test is used for aerobic fitness.
+• 6 Minutes Walk Test is used for aerobic fitness.

-Purpose: This test measures aerobic fitness of senior citizens.
+Purpose: This test measures the aerobic fitness of senior citizens.